 - Killing the bugs causing the infection

-- Restoring skin appearance and removing circular bald patches on scalp and beard.
+- Restoring skin’s appearance and removing circular bald patches on the body

-When applied Phytozine does not merely sits on the skin.
-Instead, the treatment actually penetrates it and attacks the ringworm from every angle to clear the inflammation, pain and itching.
+When applied, Phytozine does not merely sit on the skin.
+Instead, this treatment for ringworm actually penetrates it and attacks the infection from every angle possible to clear the inflammation, pain and itching.

 Prognosis: What kind of results can I expect?

-Is there any guarantee that Phytozine will work?
+Is there any guarantee that Phytozine ringworm cream will work?

-We found it to work for ringworm of:
+We found it to work on ringworm of the skin of: